dDenVil/Microclimate_control_system_as_diploma_work/README.md

 When choosing an actuator, you must pay attention to its power so that it can maintain the parameters in the range necessary for us.

-## Arduino platform
+## The Arduino platform
 Arduino-based devices can receive environmental information through external sensors, and in response to the obtained sensor values, they can control various actuators.
 The microcontroller on the board is programmed using a special programming language, which is a simplified version of C ++ / C. The USB connector is used for programming without the use of special programmers.
 Direct programming takes place in the Arduino IDE.
 You can also program the platform using other programs, such as: C ++, Python, Java.
 There is currently a wide variety of Arduino platforms.
 The most popular are **Arduino Uno** (for its wide functionality) and **Arduino Nano** (for its compactness and price).
 Arduino Nano is one of the smallest Arduino boards.
 It is a complete analogue of the Arduino Uno - it also works on the ATmega328P chip (although you can still find variants with the ATmega168), but with a smaller form factor.
 Due to its overall size, the board is often used in projects where compactness is important.
 There is no separate external power socket on the board, the Arduino works via USB (miniUSB or microUSB).
 Otherwise, the parameters are the same as the Arduino Uno model.
 The board contains from six pins of analog inputs and fourteen or more pins of digital inputs and outputs, for connection to the microcontroller of necessary electronic devices and schemes.

-## DEVELOPMENT OF A MICROCLIMATE CONTROL SYSTEM
+## Development of a microclimate control system
 A microclimate control system will be developed in the **greenhouse box**, as its small size and price of components allow you to assemble this device yourself.
 But nothing prevents to replace actuators with more serious ones, which work from the 220V network.
 They will be controlled by a relay or transistor switch, which will change its state (open / closed) from the value at the output of the logic pin of Arduino.
 Let's develop the functional and electric scheme of the device, and also we will collect it on a breadboard.
 ### Development of a functional diagram of the device

 ![functional diagram](https://github.com/dDenVil/Microclimate_control_system_as_diploma_work/blob/main/readme_assets/func.png?raw=true)

 `I was lazy to translate it ;D`